CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **Decision of the Protectorate** – The Protectorate may choose to dispense justice after completing an investigation into a crime.
 This dispensation may include the following punishments and must be agreed upon by the victim of the crime prior to being fulfilled.

-- **Fine of Leaves/Resources** – Split evenly between Victim and Inspired for Taxation
+- **Fine of Leaves/Resources** – Split evenly between Victim and Inspired for Taxation.
-- **Loss of Property** – Object of value determined by Protectorate and granted to Victim
+- **Loss of Property** – Object of value determined by Protectorate and granted to Victim.
-- **Private Execution** – Private exchange leading to the death and loss of Essence: Victim may be present
+- **Private Execution** – Private exchange leading to the death and loss of Essence.
+Victim may be present.
-- **Public Execution** – Public exchange leading to the death and loss of Essence
+- **Public Execution** – Public exchange leading to the death and loss of Essence.
-- **Monster Status** – Status among the Inspired is removed: No protection under the law and treated as a Monster publicly
+- **Monster Status** – Status among the Inspired is removed.
+No protection under the law and treated as a Monster publicly.

 ### Member Lineages Of The Inspired